partykit/partykit/README.md

 (All commits get published to npm with a `beta` tag, so use that when calling `npm install` or `npx`.
 Example: `npm install partykit@beta y-partykit@beta`.
-Join us at our discord https://discord.gg/vx4BmTfd)
+Join us in our discord https://discord.gg/KDZb7J4uxJ)

 ## partykit